EarthObservation/RVT_py/docs/install.rst

 Search for ``RVT`` or ``Relief Visualization Toolbox`` and select ``Install Plugin``.

-Once the plugin is installed, it can be accessed from the ``Raster menu`` or just click the icon that should appear on the toolbar.
+Once the plugin is installed, it can be accessed from the ``Raster menu`` or by selecting the icon that should appear on the toolbar.
 All the visualization functions are also available as processing functions in the ``Processing toolbox``.

 The RVT QGIS plugin can also be downloaded from the `QGIS Python Plugins Repository <https://plugins.qgis.org/plugins/rvt-qgis/>`_.